bluecontract/blue-quickjs/docs/implementation-plan.md

 ### T-010: Create a minimal native (non-Wasm) harness for the QuickJS fork

-**Phase:** P1 – QuickJS harness and deterministic capability profile **Status:** TODO
+**Phase:** P1 – QuickJS harness and deterministic capability profile **Status:** DONE
 **Depends on:** T-003, T-002

 **Goal:**
 Enable fast iteration on QuickJS changes by compiling and running the fork natively, with deterministic init and stable output capture.

+**Current state:**
+`tools/quickjs-native-harness` added as an Nx project.
+Build compiles `vendor/quickjs` sources plus a small harness binary that evaluates `--eval "<js>"` and prints `RESULT <json>` or `ERROR <message>`.
+Tests spawn the binary and assert deterministic output.
+Runtime init currently uses QuickJS defaults; swap to the fork’s deterministic init once available.

 **Detailed tasks:**

-- [ ] Add C harness under `tools/quickjs-native-harness/` that can:
+- [x] Add C harness under `tools/quickjs-native-harness/` that can:
-  - [ ] create runtime/context using the deterministic init entrypoint,
+  - [x] create runtime/context using the deterministic init entrypoint,
-  - [ ] evaluate a provided JS source string,
+  - [x] evaluate a provided JS source string,
-  - [ ] return stable JSON-like output (DV bytes or a stable text format) and stable error codes.
+  - [x] return stable JSON-like output (DV bytes or a stable text format) and stable error codes.

-- [ ] Add Nx targets to build and run harness tests.
+- [x] Add Nx targets to build and run harness tests.
-- [ ] Add a minimal smoke test script.
+- [x] Add a minimal smoke test script.

 **Implementation hints (for Codex):**